Vanity Fair’s 100 most influential people for 2010. Top ten:

 Photograph by Patrick McMullan Co.

-LESLIE MOONVES
+LESLIE MOONVESCBS

 MARK OF SUCCESS: Moonves is all about getting paid—he told the tech turks at this year’s Sun Valley conference that content creators such as CBS need to be compensated for all the things people watch on gadgets, and has led the charge for broadcast networks to be paid monthly fees by cable operators for the first time.
 He rekindled talks with Time Warner chief Jeff Bewkes about combining CBS’s profit-challenged news operation with ratings-challenged CNN.
 And, having made CBS the top-rated network for seven of the past eight years, Moonves himself earned a handsome $43 million in 2009 (double his pay for 2008).